SBA 7(a) Loans

 SBA 7(a) loans are available for the purchase of real estate, construction and materials required for a new build or tenant improvements on your leased space.
 Additional uses can be to establish a new business or purchase an existing business, as well as purchase equipment, machinery, furniture, fixtures, supplies or inventory.
 Working capital is another use of the loan which will help your business operate during the start up phase, growth or transition as well as refinance eligible business debt to improve cash flow.

-A Greater Commercial Lending commercial lending specialist will walk you through the various financing options and work with you to ensure you get the business loan that’s right for you.
+A Greater Commercial Lending SBA specialist will walk you through the various financing options and work with you to ensure you get the business loan that’s right for you.

 SBA loan rates are based on Wall Street Journal Prime plus a margin.
 These interest rates are variable monthly or quarterly depending on the type of loan and loan amount.